25 Best Things to Do in Bacalar Mexico in 2025

 You’ll climb to the top of the zipline towers in the Bacalar jungle to start the adventure.
 The highlight is definitely the zipline with views of the lagoon!

-All equipment and harnesses are provided and the ziplines are safe and secure.
+All equipment and harnesses are provided and the ziplines are very secure, ensuring your safety in Bacalar.
 Plus, the prices at Tirolesas Kan Kin Bacalar are very affordable!

 If you’re looking to do some souvenir shopping while in Bacalar, you’ll find most of the shops located around the small town square.